 Hintertux Ski Verdict

 Hintertux is - in our opinion - the premier glacier skiing resort in Austria.
-It stays open year round and offers a range of skiing that few other glaciers areas can match.
-Like all glacier areas, it is small compared to 'normal' resort areas, but has the advantage of being a short bus ride away from the main interlinked skiing between Lanersbach and Mayrhofen, with the area lift pass covering all the Mayrhofen and Hintertux connections.
+The Gletscherwelt Zillertal 3000 stays open year round and offers a range of skiing that few other glaciers can match.
+Like any glacier ski area, it is small compared to 'normal' resort areas, but has the advantage of being a short bus ride away from the main interlinked skiing between Lanersbach and Mayrhofen, with the area lift pass covering all the Mayrhofen and Hintertux connections.

 Cable Cars: 6